2i2c-org/infrastructure/docs/howto/bill.md

 summarizing monthly costs for communities, and then request invoicing help from CS&S via the `#billing` slack channel.

-This documentation helps you update that spreadsheet!
+This documentation helps you update that spreadsheet for communities in both shared and dedicated clusters!

 ```{important}
 Make sure you have access to the [spreadsheet for billing] before